sbouschery/aisler-wiki/FAQs.md

 ### What are AISLER's environmental standards? ###

-We don't only put emphasis on highest quality PCBs, but also on highest environmental standards.
-Together with our manufacturer, we try to always exceed legal standards and continously improve every aspect of production.
-Please see the overview of the measures we take to keep those standards, below:
+We believe that producing electronics is possible without harming the environment.
+This is why we don't only put emphasis on delivering the highest quality electronics, but also upholding to the highest environmental standards.
+Together with our manufacturers, we try to always exceed legal standards and continously improve on every aspect of production.

+Please see the overview of the measures we take to keep those standards:

 - We only use special, environmentally friendly colors.
-- Wastewater limits are far below the legal drinking water limit.
+- Our manufacturer's wastewater filtration provides water that outperforms legal regulation on drinking water purity.
--	Yearly review to further reduce wastewater.
+- We run an annual review to further reduce wastewater.
--	We strictly DON'T use:
+- We strictly **DON'T** use:
     - formaldehyde
     - cyanide
     - alkyl halides
     - ozone damaging compounds
 - All other chemical waste material is gathered, separated and recycled either in-house or by a specialized contractor.
--	The remaining copper has a >99% degree of purity.
+- Our remaining copper has over 99% purity.

 ### How are the circuit board's production parameters and which technologies do you support? ###